-The Massachusetts Gaming Commission will strive to ensure that its decisionmaking and regulatory systems engender the confidence of the public and participants, and that they provide the greatest possible economic development benefits and revenues to the people of the Commonwealth, reduce to the maximum extent possible the potentially negative or unintended consequences of the new legislation, and allow an appropriate return on investment for gaming providers that assures the operation of casino-resorts of the highest quality.
+The Massachusetts Gaming Commission will strive to ensure that its decision-making and regulatory systems engender the confidence of the public and participants, and that they provide the greatest possible economic development benefits and revenues to the people of the Commonwealth, reduce to the maximum extent possible the potentially negative or unintended consequences of the new legislation, and allow an appropriate return on investment for gaming providers that assures the operation of casino-resorts of the highest quality.

-To this end, the MGC Responsible Gaming Framework aims is to create an effective, sustainable, measurable, socially responsible, and accountable approach to gaming.
-This Responsible Gaming Framework is buttressed by the MGC's annual research agenda.
-Information obtained from MGC sponsored research informs the strategies and tactics described within this Responsible Gaming Framework.
+To this end, the MGC Responsible Gaming Framework aims to create an effective, sustainable, measurable, socially responsible, and accountable approach to gambling.
+This Responsible Gaming Framework is buttressed by MGC's annual research agenda.
+Information obtained from MGC-sponsored research guides the strategies and tactics described within this Responsible Gaming Framework.

 The Responsible Gaming Framework has adopted an evidence-based approach to responsible gaming measures where sound research or evidence is available.
-Where evidence is lacking, uncertain or ambiguous, and there is reasonable concern that gambling related harm may occur, a precautionary approach has been applied.
-The precautionary approach rejects the notion that risks are acceptable until harm has been proven or that risks can continue unmitigated until the effectiveness of a harm minimization measure is proven.
-Responsible gaming measures will be evaluated and information from those evaluations will be used to continually improve responsible gaming practices and programs.
-Responsible gaming efforts in their entirety will retain flexibility to respond to emerging evidence, and the evolving technological and cultural environment.
+Where evidence is lacking, uncertain, or ambiguous, and there is reasonable concern that gambling-related harm may occur, a precautionary approach has been applied.
+The precautionary approach rejects the notion that risks are acceptable until harm has been proven, or that risks can continue unmitigated until the effectiveness of a harm minimization measure is proven.
+Responsible gaming measures will be evaluated, and information from those evaluations will be used to continually improve responsible gaming practices and programs.
+Responsible gaming efforts in their entirety will retain flexibility to respond to emerging evidence and the evolving technological and cultural environment.

-The MGC Responsible Gaming Frameworks generally follows a stepped care approach towards harm prevention.
-This approach suggests the riskier or more problematic the playing behavior, the more focused the intervention needs to be resulting in a hierarchy of potential interventions ranging from information provision to casino exclusion.
+The MGC Responsible Gaming Framework generally follows a stepped care approach to harm prevention.
+This approach suggests the riskier or more problematic the playing behavior, the more focused the intervention needs to be, resulting in a hierarchy of potential interventions ranging from information provision to casino exclusion.

-As gaming regulators, the MGC Responsible Gaming Framework's focus is on gaming Licensees' practices.
-However, the MGC believes Licensees do not have an isolated role in minimizing the potential harm of gambling.
-Government, science, industry, media, and gaming consumers must all take part to most effectively minimize harm caused or exacerbated by gambling.
+As gaming regulators, MGC developed the Responsible Gaming Framework to focus on gaming licensees' practices.
+However, MGC believes gaming licensees do not have an isolated role in minimizing the potential harm of gambling.
+Government, science, industry, media, and gambling consumers must all take part to most effectively minimize harm caused or exacerbated by gambling.